rachelsanders/Flask-FeatureFlags/README.rst

     def index():
         # unfinished view code here

 The redirect_to parameter is optional.
-If you don't specify, the url will return a 404 instead.
+If you don't specify, the url will return a 404.

 If your needs are more complicated, you can check inside the view:

     from flask import Flask
-    import flask_featureflags as switch
+    import flask_featureflags as feature

     def index():
-        if feature.is_active('unfinished_feature'):
+        if feature.is_active('unfinished_feature') and some_other_condition():
             # do new stuff
         else:
             # do old stuff